gloriousoyetunji/OdinLanding/README.md

 # OdinLanding
-Landing Page Assignment as part of the Odin Project Curriculum
+Landing Page Assignment as part of the [Odin Project](https://www.theodinproject.com/) Curriculum

 ### Purpopse
-This project serves as a demonstration for what I have learned in the Odin Project curriculum thus far.
+This project serves as a demonstration for what I have learned in the Odin Project Foundations curriculum thus far.
 This landing page utilizes the basic HTML & CSS techniques taught in the the beginneing of the Odin Project's curriculum.

 ### Technologies Used